Corowa: Township development

 It was reported in 1868 that Corowa "was fast becoming one of the most important of the border districts".
 Buildings erected that year included a new store, two hotels and a new court-house.

 A branch of the Bank of New South Wales was established in a new brick structure at Corowa in 1874.
 The building of a Roman Catholic church commenced in September 1874.
 A report in 1875 stated that Corowa as a township "was making rapid strides".
 The township had a total of seven hotels.
 A "private township" had been laid out at Corowa on land formerly owned by Sanger and Foord, with the land selling at £80 to £100 per acre.
 The Government township, laid out about two miles from the river, was deemed a failure.

+In 1878 a public meeting was held in Corowa to agitate for the New South Wales government to purchase the bridge and declare it free for public use.

 A report published in The Sydney Mail in October 1879 stated that Corowa township consisted of one thoroughfare containing the business houses.
 On a nearby hill the residences of the wealthier residents had been erected.
 It was claimed that the Government town of Corowa, two miles from the river, was "a vast wilderness".
 It was postulated that the reason for the failure of this township to develop was the fact that only one approach to the bridge from that point could be obtained.
-The toll for crossing the bridge was said to be "somewhat exorbitant," and prevented free intercourse between Corowa and Wahgunyah.
+The toll for crossing the bridge was said to be "somewhat exorbitant", and prevented free intercourse between Corowa and Wahgunyah.

 Later developments

-In 1882 the bridge between Corowa and Wahgunyah was purchased by the New South Wales Government.
+In 1882 negotiations were held between the governments of Victoria and New South Wales which resulted in the purchase of the bridge between Wahgunyah and Corowa.
+The bridge was opened for public use, free of tolls and charges, an event celebrated on 7 July 1882 with a sports day and fireworks.